JIC-CSB/jicbioimage.core/requirements/source/current_pain_points.rst

   - The libraries that one make use of are complex and sometimes non-intuitive which means that one is constantly re-learning how to parse data using the different imaging libraries and how to display images using matplotlib
+  - Some libraries return inconsistent data types (bool vs 0,1)
+  - Some libraries break API in between versions in terms of return types (e.g. int16 to float)